921kiyo/retail-react/README.md

 # Clothing Retailer

+A responsive website for a clothing retailer.

 ## Project Description

-You've been asked to develop a responsive website for a clothing retailer.

 The retailer sells six different categories of clothes: women’s footwear, men’s footwear, women’s casualwear, men’s casualwear, women’s formalwear and man’s formalwear.

 The page that you develop should display all of the available products, as well as a shopping cart to which they can be added.